wwuoti/blog/src/posts/blog/reaper-wayland.md

 Wayland has been getting ever so popular lately, but there's still quite a lot of software lacking native support for it.
 One of these is Reaper.
 It's what I use for music production.

-I wanted to know if there's any progress being made on Wayland support.
-A quick search pointed me to an IRC discussion on `#wayland`.
 Turns out that the API Reaper uses for rendering its UI on Linux is open-source.
 It's available [here](https://github.com/justinfrankel/WDL/tree/main/WDL/swell) inside the WDL repository.

 WDL contains much more, but we're mostly interested in SWELL.
 It acts as a bridge between win32 API, allowing Reaper to run on Linux and Mac.